DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/02-Data-Basics.md

 To answer these questions, data must be collected, such as the `county_complete` data set.
 Examining summary statistics could provide insights for each of the two questions about counties.
 Additionally, graphs can be used to visually summarize data and are useful for answering such questions as well.

 Scatterplots are one type of graph used to study the relationship between two numerical variables.
 Figure \@ref(fig:pov1-fig) compares the variables `fed_spend` and `poverty`.
 Each point on the plot represents a single county.
-For instance, the highlighted dot corresponds to County 1088 in the `county_M377` data set: Owsley County, Kentucky, which had a poverty rate of 41.5\% and federal spending of \$21.50 per capita.
+For instance, the highlighted dot corresponds to County 1088 in the `county_tidy` data set: Owsley County, Kentucky, which had a poverty rate of 41.5\% and federal spending of \$21.50 per capita.
 The dense cloud in the scatterplot suggests a relationship between the two variables: counties with a high poverty rate also tend to have slightly more federal spending.
 We might brainstorm as to why this relationship exists and investigate each idea to determine which is the most reasonable explanation.

 <div class="figure">
 <img src="02-Data-Basics_files/figure-html/pov1-fig-1.png" alt="A scatterplot showing fed_spend against poverty.
 Owsley County of Kentucky, with a poverty rate of 41.5% and federal spending of $21.50 per capita, is highlighted." width="672" />